 Statistical analysis

 Response ratios were created as the ratio of weed density or weed biomass in the cover crop treatment divided by the no cover crop treatment (citation).
 Thus far we have performed an unweighted meta-analysis because most studies either did not report variances for weeds and many had similar numbers of replications.
 Response ratios were grouped, where possible, by site-year-treatment only if they reported data in this way.
 If data was reported as averages across years or treatments they were captured this way in the response ratios.
 We used a mixed effects model that accounted for the random effect of study, analyzed with the LME4 package in R.

+Need to make a note if we did in fact remove any measurements that had zero values – need to revisit our notes about this

+Gina used a decision/regression tree to put all variables together and help us rank which are the most important – decision trees can be very sensitive to removing one point –Gina is going to look at a few different trees/methods to see if that’s the case for our database

 Results & Discussion